pmta/anaconda3/README.md

 See installed binaries in /home/$user/.local/bin/.

-In addition to base Anaconda installation, package "keras" is install as example.
+In addition to base Anaconda installation, package "keras" is installed as an example.

-Image also contains example Jupyter notebook "RecurrentNetworks.ipynb" in folder /home/$user/notebooks for testing.

 ## Running the container